pubnub/chat-engine-gravatar/README.md

-# Emoji Plugin
+# Gravatar Plugin

-See test.js for an example of usage.
+Add gravatar to users on OCF